SHIVAMAMBAH/Python-projects/Nooby_Mistakes_You_Need_To_Ditch.md

-1. use f strings than manual string format.
+1. Use f strings than manual string format.
 2. Do not open file like this
 ```
 f = open(filename,"w)